danrwhitcomb/tagup-interview/README.md

 The problem called for simple CSV loading, transformation, and insertion into a database.
 Python has great built-in support for CSV management, an easy-to-use Postgres connector in `psycopg2` and - compared to other languages in my toolset - requires little boilerplate to get an application going.

-My Python isn't up to modern application standards - I use it for scripting exclusively - but I'm always confident I can blitz out a valuable script with it.
+My Python ecosystem knowledge isn't up to modern application standards - I use it for scripting exclusively - but I'm always confident I can blitz out a valuable script with it.

 ## Postgres